lyubogeorgiev/Java-Advanced/Stack_Queue/README.md

 The problem of finding fibonacci numbers recursively was sold by creating a recursive function to find the current fibonacci number by adding the previous two numbers.
 In order to preserve some memory we are creating a memoery table with the fibonacci values which are already calculated and reuse them.

+Exercise 07
+-

+To create a simple text editor and to be able to keep track of the states of the edited text we are creating a stack of string where we are going to push the string after each change.
+That is how we are going to be able to undo commands.